sebastiantia/COVIDCam/README.md

 It implements real-time video stream analysis, and a logging feature to log both mask and social distancing violations.
 These logs are saved and stored, so can be analysed at any time.

+Note: The "person-detector" folder would contain the darknet installation with the YOLOv3 object detection model.
+This is not present here due to size constraints.

-Made with darknet and YOLOv3, and with the help of the following:
+Made with darknet and YOLOv3, and with the help of the following, which provided the pre-trained models:
 - https://www.pyimagesearch.com/2020/06/01/opencv-social-distancing-detector/
 - https://www.pyimagesearch.com/2020/05/04/covid-19-face-mask-detector-with-opencv-keras-tensorflow-and-deep-learning/